shanemcfadden/shanemcfadden.github.io/src/markdown/about-me.md

 ## Profile

-I am a self-motivated learner harnessing my passion for solving complex problems to transition from hobby coding as a full-time musician to building software professionally with an experienced team.
+I am a full-stack developer harnessing my passion for solving complex problems and my background as a professional musician to think outside the box and build effective software solutions.

 ## As a Developer, I Can...